LTUC/amman-dotnet-401d2/Curriculum/Class08/facilitator/Resources/Delegates.md

 We could copy/paste and redo it to change the logic, but that isn't effective because the only thing we are doing is changing the inner logic of the if statement.

-What we need to do is paramterize the code of that if statement so that we have the flexibility to have this method do w/e we want, or by having it call these  external methods that are essentially the same thing, but with small logic changes.
+What we need to do is parametrize the code of that if statement so that we have the flexibility to have this method do w/e we want, or by having it call these  external methods that are essentially the same thing, but with small logic changes.

 1. We need to create a delegate outside the class.
-Set the return type a bool and have it with a paramter of some number.
+Set the return type a bool and have it with a parameter of some number.

-2. Create the methods that are going to do the logic for us (GetAllEven, GetAllOdd, GetAllFives)
+1. Create the methods that are going to do the logic for us (GetAllEven, GetAllOdd, GetAllFives)

 ```csharp
 static bool GetAllEven(int n){ return n%2 ==0;}